JonmarCorpuz/SecondBrain/Protocol Types - Gateway Protocols.md

 ![](https://github.com/JonmarCorpuz/SecondBrain/blob/main/Assets/The-Role-of-the-Area-Border-Router-ABR.png)

-* Maintains a map of the network and updates itself whenever any changes are made to the network topology
-* Each router constructs a shortest path tree and computes the best path to each subnet
-* Reduces the amount of routing information each router must maintain and the routing update traffic by allowing each OSPF networks to be divided into areas
-* Can quickly adapt to network changes through rapid dissemination of state changes to all routers in the network
-* Can scale to very large dynamic networks because updates are triggered by network changes rather than periodic updates
-* Enables more efficient path selection by using cost as its routing metric that is based off of the consumed bandwidth of links
-* Supports multiple equal-cost paths to a destination, which can be used simultaneously to improve network utilization
-* Allows for the configuration of authentication to ensure that routing exchanges occur only between trusted routers

 ### Enhanced Interior Gateway Routing Protocol

 The EIGRP protocol is an advanced distance-vector routing protocol, which is a protocol that's used to determine the best path for data packets based on distance metrics, that's used on a network for automating routing decisions and configuration

 ![](https://github.com/JonmarCorpuz/SecondBrain/blob/main/Assets/Whitespace.png)

-* Reduces network traffic and speeds up convergence, which is the time it takes for all routers in the network to have a consistent view of the network, by sending updates only when there are changes in the network topology
-* Prevents routing loops using techinques such as route poisoning, split horizon, and holddown timers
-* Provides more precise and efficient route selection based on current network conditions (Ex: *Bandwidth*, *Hop count*, *etc.*)
-* Can enhance network performance by spreading traffic across several paths to avoid overloading any single route
-* Can manage large routing tables and reduce the amount of routing information that must be processed and stored by routers by supporting features such as route summarization and route aggregation

 ## Exterior Gateway Protocols